 Use beam clamps to fix to existing steelwork.
 Purlin clips and vertical flange hangers can be used to fix to structural purlins.
 Use wedge nuts to fix to ribbed taper decks:

+You may find that there isn't any clear fixing point above the area where the proposed duct will run, for example if steelwork overhead runs parallel to the duct run but isn't directly above it.
 When the steelwork runs perpendicular i.e. across the run of duct, it's generally always possible to drop threaded rod directly from overhead beams or joists.
 When they run parallel however it's likely that you will need to span across using support channel.
 Studs can then be dropped from the support channel using channel slide nuts.
 In the case of steelwork you can use beam clamps specifically designed for this purpose (do not drill holes in structural steelwork).

 Alternatively support channel can be used in the manner shown below, sandwiching the steelwork.
 40x40mm channel is best suited to this method, although 40x20mm will work fine for smaller diameters.